-The average cost to install drywall in a 10×12 room is $650-900.
+The average drywall cost in a 10×12 room is $650-900.
 The size of your walls, type of sheetrock, as well as the complexity of labor involved will have the biggest impact on the total cost of installing and finishing drywall in your house.

 Contractors use drywall in homes and commercial spaces to construct wall and ceiling surfaces.
 Drywall is also known as wallboard, sheetrock or gypsum board.

-Across the US, homeowners report spending $2.75-$4.20 per square foot to install drywall.
+Across the US, homeowners report spending $2.75-$4.20 per square foot to install drywall on vertical surfaces (walls).
+Drywall on ceilings is typically 50-70% more than walls.

 This price estimate includes materials, professional labor for both hanging and finishing the drywall (joint compound of seams and screw holes) as well as sanding, so that a contractor can paint it.